CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/draconicevolution/fusion.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy int`.
 Sets the minimum tier of Fusion Crafting Injector.
 Requires greater than or equal to 0 and less than or equal to 3.
+(Default `0`).

         ```groovy
         tier(int)